squishy-scsi/squishy/docs/applets/api/index.md

 The following APIs are available for use within Squishy applets.
-They allow the applet to register various components with the Squishy framework, such as the [CLI](./cli.md), or the [REPL](./repl.md).
+They allow the applet to register various components with the Squishy framework, such as the [CLI].
 Out of the three subsystems, only the CLI is mandatory, the GUI and REPL are optional.

-For details on how to write Squishy applets, see the [Applets Tutorial](../../tutorials/applets/index.md) for a walk-through.
+For details on how to write Squishy applets, see the [Applets Tutorial] for a walk-through.

 ## Applet Search Locations